 The Circuit, or ‘O’ hike is a 140 km route that encompasses the ‘W;, but also visits the area of the park behind the towers, which is lesser-hiked and more spectacular as a result.
 With fewer other walkers, you’re more likely to come across rare wildlife (such as pumas, guanacos, and the endangered Chilean huemul or South American deer).

 Disappointed doesn’t cover how I felt at not having taken this route.
-Luckily, I’ll be returning in March 2017 and reporting back on my experiences and top tips for trekking what surely must be the finest Patagonian hiking trail.
+Luckily, I returned in March 2017, so check out my article reporting back on my experiences and top tips for trekking the Circuit, a hiking trail that must be one of Patagonia’s absolute finest.

 But while Torres del Paine dominates backpacker walking circuits, other Patagonia hiking options merit investigation.
 Parque Pumalín, near El Chaitén at the north tip of the Carretera Austral has 12 trails and an ascent of the active, recently erupted Volcán Chaitén.